jcbalcita/GoodRecords/README.md

 # GoodRecords

 **Search feature added 1/8/17**
-- Navbar now contains an input form that, on submit, queries the `Artist` and `Title` columns of the `ALbums` table.
+- Navbar now contains an input form that, on submit, queries the `Artist` and `Title` columns of the `Albums` table.
 - In the future, I'd like to expand this feature to include a dynamic results dropdown that updates as you type.

 [Goodrecords live][heroku]